 Why does it matter to pick the right liquidator?

-- Although directors may appoint the liquidator in a creditor’s voluntary liquidation, (Read our blogpost: When is a voluntary liquidator appointed?) the liquidator has the legal duty to act for the creditors
+- Although directors may appoint the liquidator in a creditor’s voluntary liquidation, the liquidator has the legal duty to act for the creditors

 - While the liquidation is running, the directors will be subject to investigations by the liquidator and they may be sued to recover funds or as punishment for breaching their duties to the company